Monte Carlo pathwise sensitivities for barrier options: Numerical results

 \section{Numerical results}

 In this section, we will provide some numerical results for the new introduced algorithm.
-Therefore, we consider a simple discretely observed up-and-out barrier option with $50$ observations before maturity.
-We will use the parameters of Table \ref{parameter}, whereas the example is fictitious.
+Therefore, we consider a simple discretely observed up-and-out barrier option in two different settings, once with $50$ and once with $360$ observations before maturity.
+We will use the parameter values of Table \ref{parameter}, whereas the example is fictitious.

 In the first column of \cref{fig:vergleich} we see the estimated value of the option as a function of the initial asset price at $t_0$.
 The results of the standard Monte Carlo estimator and the one-step survival Monte Carlo estimator are plotted in a black dashed line, and in a gray solid line, respectively.
 The rows use $N=10^2,N=10^3,N=10^4,$ and $N=10^5$ Monte Carlo samples from top to bottom.
-For each of these and the following calculations the same random seed was used.
-The second column shows the first differentiation of the option value with respect to the underlying price $S_0$ (the Delta) calculated by applying forward finite differences
+For each of these and the following calculations, the same random seed was used.
+The second column shows the first derivative of the option value with respect to the underlying price $S_0$ (the Delta) calculated by applying central finite differences

-both with the standard Monte Carlo estimator and the one-step survival estimator with a slightly enlarged scale.
-The third column shows the comparison again of the one-step survival finite difference and of our one-step survival pathwise estimator.
+with $\delta_s$ chosen as $0.5\%$ of $S_0$.
+The third column shows the comparison of the one-step survival finite difference derivatives and the new one-step survival pathwise derivatives.

-The plots clearly demonstrate the instability of the standard Monte Carlo estimator with respect to numerical differentiation and the stability of the one-step survival MC estimator as already mentioned in \cite{alm}.
-In the third column, we also see that the new pathwise sensitivity approach leads to the correct differentiations.
-This is an advantage, considering that the pathwise estimator doesn't need to simulate multiple paths and no further choice of $\delta_s$ is needed.
-Nevertheless, we want take a deeper look at the comparison of these two methods for sensitivity calculation.
+The plots clearly demonstrate the instability of the standard Monte Carlo estimator with respect to numerical differentiation and the stability of the one-step survival MC estimator, as already mentioned in \cite{alm}.
+Furthermore, we see that the pathwise sensitivities are quite close to the finite differences.
+Hence, we want to take a deeper look at the comparison of these two methods for sensitivity computation, due to being more complex, as developed in \eqref{diffp} and \eqref{diffS}, the pathwise sensitivity approach doesn't need any additional path for the sensitivity computation.
+We present the CPU times (computed on a single core of an Intel i7-4790 CPU) of first and second order pathwise sensitivities respectively finite differences (calculated through first and second order difference quotients) for both parameter settings in \cref{cputime}.
+Furthermore, we compare the absolute errors for Delta and Gamma in \cref{fig:timeerror1}.

-We know, that we only have to simulate one path for the pathwise sensitivities, but the generation of that path is more complex, since the differentiations of the paths have to be calculated, as developed in \eqref{diffp} and \eqref{diffS}.
-The following comparison will be presented in dependence of the Monte Carlo samples in the first plot and the needed time in the second plot of \cref{fig:timeerror1}.
-In the plots we use some different choices for $\delta_s$ for the finite differences and compare the estimation with respect to the underlying price $S_0$ (the Delta), whereas the pathwise estimator with a huge amount of simulations was used as the benchmark.